hesingh/misc/ansible.md

 ## New Keywords: `super.xxx.transition`
 `xxx` in syntax above is a parser state.

-An example use of synatax in merging two P4 programs is shown below.
+An example use of syntax in merging two P4 programs is shown below.

 ```p4
 vendor.p4